andrew1007/mrfa-demo/article/part4.md

 The local state implementation of the music player has a god component that controls every rule in the application.
 Upon closer inspection, there are certainly places where data could be managed in parts lower in the component hierarchy.
 But therein lies multiple problems

 1. Each feature becomes its own unique case study on where the optimal location is to store data.
-2. Future requirement changes will create massive refactors if data is necessary in components higher up (or a different tree) in the component hierarchy.
+2. Future requirement changes will create massive refactors if data is necessary in higher areas of the component hierarchy.

 There is now a direct conflict between maintainability and performance.
 Enterprise software is already difficult enough to maintain.
-When an external force, who does not have a developer's interest in mind, is now constantly dictating foundational elements of the code, this spells the beginning of the end for large applications.
+When an external force, that does not have a developer's interest in mind, is now constantly dictating foundational elements of the code, this spells the beginning of the end for large applications.

 That's not to say that the performant approach does not have rules, but they are good rules because they are within the best interests of the developers (and not the customer).